ufal/neuralmonkey/docs/source/overview.rst

 We call a *dataset* a collection of named data *series*.
 By a series we a mean a sequence of data items of the same type representing one type of input or desired output of a model.
-In the simple case of machine translation, there are two series: sequence of source-language sentences and a sequence of target-language sequences.
+In the simple case of machine translation, there are two series: a sequence of source-language sentences and a sequence of target-language sequences.

 The following scheme captures how a dataset is created from input